GRTgaz in brief

 Presentation of GRTgaz in images

-GRTgaz is a European leader in natural gas transportation and a world expert in gas systems.
+GRTgaz is a European leader in natural gas transmission and a world expert in gas systems.
 In France, the company operates more than 32,000 km of buried pipelines to transport gas from suppliers to consumers connected to its network:

 - managers of public distribution services that provide gas to municipalities,

 GRTgaz has a public service mission to ensure the continuity of transmission of natural gas.
 Along with its subsidiaries – Elengy, the European leader in LNG terminal services, and GRTgaz Deutschland, the operator of the MEGAL transmission network in Germany – GRTgaz plays a key role in the European gas infrastructure scene.

 The company also exports its know-how internationally, in particular thanks to the services developed by its research centre, RICE (Research & Innovation Center for Energy).

 As a player in the energy transition, GRTgaz invests in innovative solutions to accommodate as much renewable gas as possible on its network, including hydrogen.
 The goal is to provide support for these new sectors, and thus contribute to achieving carbon neutrality.

 With more than 32,500 km of high-pressure pipelines in France, GRTgaz is linked to the Norwegian, Belgian, German, Spanish (via the Teréga network), Swiss and Italian (via Switzerland) networks, as well as 14 underground storage units and 4 LNG terminals located on the French seaboard.